Art & Art History Courses

 Offered: fall and spring

-ART 2070, 3070, 4070, 4080 FIGURATIVE SCULPTURE I, II, III AND IV (3 credits each)
+ART 2070, 3070, 4070, 4080 FIGURATIVE SCULPTURE I, II, III, IV (3, 3, 3, 3)

 Sculptural design with fundamental hand building techniques and properties of clay, concentrating on creative concepts based on the human figure; may include exploration of abstract forms.
 Students are encouraged to interpret their visual definition of the figure.
-Course emphasizes development of the relationships and vocabulary of three-dimensional design and the critiquing process.
+The course emphasizes development of the relationships and vocabulary of three-dimensional design and the critiquing process.
 Includes techniques of relief, glazing, decoration, firing, and experimentation with added materials.

 Prerequisites: ART 1010, 2030, or permission of the instructor

-ART 2150 CLAY SCULPTURE (3 credits)
+ART 2150 CLAY SCULPTURE (3)

 Fundamental hand building techniques and properties of clay with emphasis on the visual vocabulary of formal elements during the investigation of three-dimensional forms and critiquing process.
 Includes techniques of relief, glazing, decoration, firing, and creative experimentation with added materials.
+Prerequisites: ART 1010, 2030, or permission of the instructor

 Prerequisites: ART 1010, 2030, or permission of the instructor

-ART 3020 PHOTOGRAPHIC MEDIA II (3 credits)
+ART 3020 PHOTOGRAPHIC MEDIA II (3)

 Extensive field and computer lab work with regular critiques.
 Advanced techniques–including but not limited to multi-exposure compositing and motion graphics–while developing individual creativity.
 Students will be responsible for cost of DSLR camera and photo printing inkjet papers, to be detailed by instructor.